movim/movim/README.md

 License
 -------
 Movim is released under the terms of the AGPLv3 license.
-See COPYING for more details.
+For accurate information, please check individual files.